Ranieeery/ecommerce-chatbot/src/main/resources/bytebox/about.md

     - Data Recovery
     - Technical Support

-PoliStore strives to be a complete platform offering high-quality computer components and electronics.
+ByteBox strives to be a complete platform offering high-quality computer components and electronics.
 We are committed to providing excellent products that meet both consumer and professional needs, backed by expert technical support.